 All of these weekly spread types start with day boxes — the 7 boxes that are labeled with each day of the week, like a weekly calendar.

 So let’s build our own simple weekly with day boxes in mind…

 The focus of your weekly should be your to-do’s.
 In this basic example, we’ll put our 7 different day boxes on one page of the spread.

-(Save the other page for trackers and add-ons.
+(Save the other page for elements and trackers.
 More on that in the next section.)

 An easy way to do this is to draw sections for each of the 7 days of the week in a 2×4 grid (2 columns wide by 4 rows tall).

 - Grab a pencil and a Journal Companion, Door Hanger or ruler.

 - Draw one line down the middle of the page lengthwise to create two columns.